Y4S2-CTSE/IT21247804-Assignment-02-chatbot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author
-- IT21247804
+- IT21247804 - Baddewithana P
-- Current Trends in Software Engineering (SE4010)
+- For Current Trends in Software Engineering (SE4010) Assignment 2
-- Assignment 2

 ## Acknowledgments
 - Google Gemini AI